Bitcoin Ordinals Portfolio Tracking: Sats, Inscriptions, and the UTXO Trap (2026)

 Bitcoin Ordinals Portfolio Tracking: Sats, Inscriptions, and the UTXO Trap

-- An Ordinal = content inscribed on a specific satoshi (witness data, post-Taproot) — a Bitcoin-native NFT.
+- An Ordinal is content inscribed on a specific satoshi (witness data, post-Taproot), a Bitcoin-native NFT.

-- No smart contract, no tokenId, no balance mapping — the NFT is the inscribed sat.
+- There is no smart contract, no tokenId and no balance mapping; the NFT is the inscribed sat itself.

-- Sats move input→output FIFO under ordinal theory — tracking is ordinal-aware UTXO tracing.
+- Sats move input-to-output first-in-first-out under ordinal theory, so tracking is ordinal-aware UTXO tracing.

-- Accidental-spend risk: a non-Ordinals-aware wallet can spend an inscribed sat as fee/change — no ERC-721 analogue.
+- An accidental-spend risk has no ERC-721 analogue: a non-Ordinals-aware wallet can spend an inscribed sat as fee or change.

-- Ordinals ≠ BRC-20: Ordinal inscriptions are non-fungible; BRC-20 is a separate fungible meta-protocol — don't conflate.
+- Ordinals are not BRC-20: Ordinal inscriptions are non-fungible, while BRC-20 is a separate fungible meta-protocol, so don't conflate them.

 The NFT is a satoshi

 Ordinal theory numbers every satoshi (1 sat = 0.00000001 BTC) in the order it was mined.
 An inscription attaches arbitrary content to one specific satoshi (data placed in the witness, enabled by the 2021 Taproot upgrade), turning that sat into a Bitcoin-native digital artifact.
-The consequence for tracking is fundamental: there is no contract, no tokenId, no balanceOf — the NFT is the sat, held in a Bitcoin wallet and moved by ordinary Bitcoin transactions.
+The consequence for tracking is fundamental: there is no contract, no tokenId and no balanceOf.
+The NFT is the sat, held in a Bitcoin wallet and moved by ordinary Bitcoin transactions.
 This is unlike every EVM NFT and unlike Solana cNFTs.

 Sats move FIFO through UTXOs